Lifeboats of the Titanic: Lifeboat 12 (port)

-Wilde and Lightoller lowered Boat 12 at 1:30 A.M. at the same time with Lifeboat 9, having about 42 people aboard.
-It was first manned only by Able Seaman Frederick Clench and was subsequently put in the charge of Able Seaman John Poigndestre.
+Chief Officer Wilde and Second Officer Lightoller lowered Lifeboat 12 at 1:35 a.m., the same time as Lifeboat 9.
+It was first manned only by Able Seaman Frederick Clench and was subsequently put in the charge of Able Seaman John Poingdestre.
 A male passenger jumped into the boat as it was lowered past B Deck.
-Difficulty was encountered in unhooking the boat from the falls, requiring Poigndestre to use a knife to cut through the ropes.
-Several passengers from other boats were transferred into Boat 12 after the sinking and it was heavily overloaded by the time it reached Carpathia with at least 70 people aboard.
-It was the last lifeboat to be picked up by Carpathia, at about 8:30 A.M.
+Difficulty was encountered in unhooking the boat from the falls, requiring Poingdestre to use a knife to cut through the ropes.